 Access to the Cardiovascular Technology Laboratory, for the practice required for the attainment of psychomotor skills and for remediation, is available during scheduled open lab hours.
 The laboratory must be kept clean.
 FOOD AND DRINKS are not permitted in the lab.
-No one is permitted in the CVT laboratory, except CVT students who are enrolled in the CVT Program, and are in good standing.
-Any student bringing non-CVT students into the laboratory may be subject to immediate dismissal.
+No one is permitted in the CVT laboratory, except CVT students who are enrolled in the CVT Program, and in good standing.
+Any student bringing anyone into the laboratory, other than CVT students, may be subject to immediate dismissal.